picooo0001/RL-Library-Project/README.md

 ## Common errors:
     - not installed all requirements. check requirements.txt
-    - change the path of the images and .csv files if a RuntimeError will be raised
+    - change the path of the images and .csv files if a RuntimeError occurs (use relative path)